Slips, Trips and Falls in the Workplace Claims

-TRUE Solicitors understand that you may be reluctant to a claim against your employer.
-However you can be rest assured any claim would be dealt with by your employer’s insurers.
+We understand that you may be reluctant to a claim against your employer.
+However rest assured that any claim would be dealt with by your employer’s insurers.
 Insurance for accidents suffered by their staff is compulsory for your employer, no matter how small their business or how few staff they employ.
 Plus, your employer cannot treat you any differently, nor can they dismiss you, as a result of making an accident at work claim.
 Your claim will help highlight a safety issue, which will help protect your co-workers from being injured in the same way.

-When you’re ready, our experts will be here to help to advise and guide you through the claims process.
+Starting a claim for a fall at work is easy.
+Contact us on 0344 854 7000 to speak to one of our friendly advisers.
+Our work accident solicitors are here to help to advise and guide you through the claims process.
 We will carry out a free, no obligation initial assessment so that you know exactly what your options are.
 You can then choose whether or not to begin the claims process.